 Toshiba sues Western Digital in feud over memory unit sale

-This May 26, 2017 photo shows Japanese electronics and energy giant Toshiba Corp. headquarters in Tokyo.
-Toshiba has delayed its deadline for reaching an agreement on selling its lucrative computer memory chip business.
+Toshiba shareholders arrive at the venue for the annual shareholders' meeting in Chiba, east of Tokyo, Wednesday, June 28, 2017.
+Japanese electronics and energy giant Toshiba has delayed its deadline for reaching an agreement on selling its lucrative computer memory chip business.

 Comments